 Hull-born and Edinburgh-raised, Judith Glover is a ceramic artist specialising in handbuilt sculptural pieces.
 Now based in North Yorkshire, her ceramic work is often inspired by painters such as Giorgio Morandi (1890-1964), Joan Eardley (1921-1963), John Piper (1903-1992) and JMW Turner (1775-1851).

 Judith’s studio pottery is produced very slowly, mostly using the age-old technique of coiling.
 From start to finish each item takes around six weeks.
 She produces only about fifteen pieces each year.

-Currently the main work is the seascape/beachscape/shorescape series – see below the example of Shorescape1, 2022, H 20 cms, W 18 cms, D 12 cms (image by Gareth Buddo@Furmoto).
+There are currently two main strands to her work: one is the seascape/ beachscape/shorescape series – see below the example of Shorescape1, 2022, H 20 cms, W 18 cms, D 12 cms (image by Gareth Buddo@Furmoto).

 Proceeds from sales of Judith Glover’s work go to IDAS, the Yorkshire-based charity that supports those affected by domestic abuse.